 - a supplier of patient communication letters for NHS trusts

 As such, Datagraphic employees are considered essential workers during the response to COVID-19.

-To ensure we protect our essential workers and keep producing these vital documents, here are our plans to maintain a full workforce in the production centre.
+To ensure we protect our essential workers and keep producing these vital documents, we plan to maintain a full workforce in the production centre.

 Measures we have in place include:

 We are also in regular contact with our mail service providers, Whistl and Royal Mail.
-Each have robust Business Continuity plans to continue the delivery of mail.
+Each has robust Business Continuity plans to continue the delivery of mail.

-In addition, measures implemented last week (for our customer services and IT teams to work from home and split team working) are functioning well.
+In addition, measures implemented last week (for our client services and IT teams to work from home and split team working) are functioning well.

-There is currently no impact from COVID-19 to the services of Datagraphic Limited or Datagraphic Group.
+There is currently no impact from COVID-19 on the services of Datagraphic Limited or Datagraphic Group.
 We continue to operate to business-as-usual standards.